verbb/formie/docs/guides/migrations-upgrades/template-compatibility-audit-after-upgrade.md

 Headless apps should bootstrap via `formieClientForm` and submit via `submitFormieClientForm`.

-## Step 9 — Theme config and CSS classes
+## Step 9 — Theme Config and CSS Classes

 Default theme prefix is `formie`, not `fui`.
 Deprecation logging will not catch stale CSS selectors — review custom stylesheets for `.fui-` rules and update to `.formie-` or CSS variables on `.formie-form`.

 Custom fields using Theme Config should use `defineFieldSlotTag()`.

-## Step 10 — Manual page verification
+## Step 10 — Manual Page Verification

 For each template that renders a form: